tekumara/notes/dbt.md

 [dbt](http://getdbt.com/) makes it easy for data teams to version control and collaborate on data transformations.

-## Features
+## git + CI/CD

-* uses git is a source of truth for all tables
-* when combined with CI/CD provides a workflow with approval via PR, testing in test schemas, and releases to production
-  * an [example](https://github.com/randypitcherii/cloud_cost_monitoring) which uses Github Actions.
+Store dbt projects in a git repo which becomes the source of truth for all your tables.
+When combined with CI/CD this provides a workflow with approval via PR, testing in test schemas, and releases to production.
+This [example](https://github.com/randypitcherii/cloud_cost_monitoring) uses Github Actions.
 Every PR creates and deploys models into a new schema.
 Automated and exploratory tests run on sample data in the PR schema, before going to production ([video](https://www.youtube.com/watch?v=snp2hxxWgqk))

+## Features
 * models are the core concept in dbt.
 One model = one table.
 Every model is a SELECT statement.
 * [materialization strategies](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations) persist models in the warehouse:
   * table - dropped and recreated